 Spatial relationships need court structure – not always an EPO

 When a person is in need of protection from family violence an Emergency Protection Order (“EPO”) may be sought from the court.
 The decision of whether there are grounds for an EPO must be guided by Section 2(1) of the Protection Against Family Violence Act where it states that an EPO is warranted only if family violence has occurred; that there is reason to believe that the family violence will continue or resume; and that by reason of seriousness or urgency the order should be granted to provide for the immediate protection of the claimant and other family members who reside with the claimant.
 Once an EPO is granted in Provincial Court there is a confirming viva voce (with live evidence) hearing where it is determined if the EPO is to be continued.
-It was at such a confirming hearing where the Alberta Court of Queen’s Bench, in the case MM v BM 2017 ABQB 532 (CanLII) decided that an EPO should be vacated because the claimant, MM, was not to be believed.
+It was at such a confirming hearing where the Alberta Court of King’s Bench, in the case MM v BM 2017 ABQB 532 (CanLII) decided that an EPO should be vacated because the claimant, MM, was not to be believed.

 In the Court’s assessment MM: